 When I taught in a public school I got paid at the end of the month.

-I would only mention your financial situation after you have a job not before if you are short on cash.
+I would only mention your financial situation after you have a job not before if you are short on cash otherwise they could offer you a lower salary.
 I have had employers in China, Korea and Taiwan that have all advanced me some money when I needed it when I was getting started.
 I can't say this is regular practice, but some employers will do that.

 There are a few ways that you can minimize start up costs.
 You can stay in hostels which would be cheaper than hotels.
 Or you can try to make a friend on Global Freeloaders and maybe find a free place to stay while you find an apartment.
 If you just arrived in the country you can look for subbing jobs to get some cash.